JeremieNallet/react-use-paging/README.md

         myArrayOfThings,
         {
             resultPerPage: 2,
-            alwaysVisible: false // when false page n1 won't show if all results holds in one page }
+            alwaysVisible: false // First page won't show if all results are in one page.
+        }
     );
     return (